 - On average, Americans use 40 to 60 percent of their water on their landscapes.

 - In order to maintain all the lawns in America, it would take approximately 200 gallons per person per day.

 At first I was doing my part to preserve Mother Earth.
 Then I was growing food to save money and to become more self sufficient.
 These days I’m thinking about the lawn as part of my OpSec (Operational Security).
 What I mean is, if the day should come when I can’t mow the lawn, whether it be the result of an EMP, peak oil, or the danger of wandering zombies – an overgrown lawn could be a big liability.

 First, tall grass invites critters of the creepy crawly kind that you don’t want to be up close and personal with.
 Also, passing zombies, looking at a path worn in the tall grass can easily see how you routinely travel through your yard.

 So, this spring, part of the plan is to reduce my lawn by 25%.
 I’m planning more vegetable beds while widening existing beds and sneaking a few edibles among front yard shrubs and flowers.
 I want to have plenty of good soil on hand now.
-I’m also planning a nice, wide paver-path to yard destinations like the tool shed and the chicken coop.
+As part of my layout now, I’m also planning a nice, wide paver-path to yard destinations like the tool shed and the chicken coop.
 Last, I’m looking to replace a small portion of the lawn with pavers for safe secure outdoor cooking area and a vegetation ground cover (strawberries?) to make it all pretty.

-So whether you’re going green, growing food or considering life after the shtf, start planning ways to make your lawn serve you and your Op Specs.
+So whether you’re going green, growing food or considering life after the SHTF, start planning ways to make your lawn serve you instead of the other way around.